Gargoyle (comics): Gargoyle (Yuri Topolov)

-Powers and abilities
+Powers, abilities, and equipment

 As the first Gargoyle, Yuri Topolov was a superhuman genius.
 Either human or mutate, he knows numerous sciences and is well-versed in mechanical theory.
 He utilizes a pellet gun with will-sapping effects.

 Gargoyle II (Isaac Christians)

 Isaac Christians was an elderly man who sold his soul to an alliance of minor demons styling themselves as "The Six-Fingered Hand" in exchange for prosperity for the dying hometown that his ancestors had founded (the fictional town of Christiansboro, Virginia).
 Christians made a pact with the demon Avarrish to inhabit the body of a legendary gargoyle and act as an agent of the Six-Fingered Hand.
 The demons of the Six-Fingered Hand transferred Christians' life force into the Gargoyle body and sent him on a mission to capture Patsy Walker, at that time operating as Defenders member Hellcat.
 Christians battled the Defenders, but rebelled against the Six-Fingered Hand.
 He was trapped in the gargoyle's body, but joined the Defenders.
 The Defenders then helped him defeat the Six-Fingered Hand.

 As a member of the Defenders, Gargoyle helped the Squadron Supreme defeat the Overmind and Null the Living Darkness.
 The Gargoyle briefly fell under the control of an Afghan wizard, and he was forced to battle the Defenders.

-Christians later returned to Christianboro, and was later released from the Gargoyle body and the original demon spirit re-inhabited it.
+Christians later returned to Christiansboro, and was later released from the Gargoyle body and the original demon spirit re-inhabited it.
 Christians, to prevent the chaos being wreaked by the gargoyle, re-assumed the body with the help of a druid and killed his original human body to prevent the demon from returning.

 Moondragon, under the influence of the Dragon of the Moon, later separated Christians' life force from the gargoyle body.
 The body was to be used as a vessel for the Dragon of the Moon, and it became larger and more grotesque.
 The gargoyle body was carbonized and transformed into a statue of ash, when the Defenders defeated Moondragon and the Dragon of the Moon.